 |Ready to apply?
 Click HERE!|

-Gradalis is Program Accredited by ACCET, the Accreditation Council of Continuing Education and Trainings, located in Washington D.C.
+The Gradalis Teacher Training Program is Accredited by ACCET, the Accreditation Council of Continuing Education and Trainings, located in Washington D.C.

-When does the Professional Development Program start for new students?
+When does the Teacher Training Program start for new students?

 June 21st, 2019 in Denver, Colorado.
 Waldorf Teacher Training

-The Program really begins for the first semester in the summer.
+The Training begins each summer.
 While Gradalis does allow rolling enrollment, beginning during a summer semester is preferred.
 Now and then, students begin in the fall semester due to life circumstances.
+These shall be approved on a case by case basis by the Gradalis Stewards.
 Students are generally not allowed to begin the program during the Spring semester.

-How long is the Program for Independent and Public School Teachers – Early Childhood Education, Elementary Grades 1 – 8, and Working with Special Needs?
+How long is the Training for Independent and Public School Teachers – Early Childhood Education, Elementary Grades 1 – 8, and Working with Special Needs?

 26 months.
 Two school years and three summers.
 The program is divided into 7 Semester Units.